Garden Decking Cost

 Before you hire someone to install your garden decking, there are some things you should consider.
 Below is a checklist for you to follow when you're searching for a garden decking installer.

 - Ask your garden decking specialist for references and photos.
-It's important to ensure that your installer is capable of the job before you commit.
 Seeing photos of previous work will not only allow them to demonstrate their ability, but will also give you peace of mind.

-- Ensure you get a written agreement in place for the work that you need.
+- Ensure you get a written agreement in place for the work.
 A written agreement will give you a clear outline of what the job includes and a breakdown of the costs.
-This could also allow you to cut costs by doing the jobs you think you could do yourself.

-- Remember to get a written receipt after making any payments.
-This will protect you from any disputes in the future.
+- Remember to get a written receipt after making any payments to protect yourself from any disputes in the future.

 FAQs